-7.187.21 The sites making up Site Ia are highly-visible and prominent within local streetscape and wider townscape aspect.
+- 7.21 The sites making up Site 1a are highly-visible and prominent within local streetscape and wider townscape aspect.
 The development is an extension of the City Centre so must respect the character of Chelmsford, be sympathetic to the character and appearance of the Chelmer and Blackwater Navigation Conservation Area whilst establishing its own legible identity.
 There are also two Local Wildlife Sites in the area.
 Development shall make the most of the waterside setting, with buildings presenting active faces and uses to the water and where possible introducing water-related uses to fully integrate development areas and functional use of the water.
 Development should retain waterside margins of at least 10 metres to allow access for maintenance by the Environment Agency and facilitate access to the water in general.
-Wider margins will be encouraged on a site-by-site basis to allow leisure, water access and habitat connectivity.

-7.197.22 Sites CW1a and CW1b contains high pressure gas transmission pipelines and CW1a contains a gas pressure reduction compound.
-These will could significantly constrain the amount of development that can be placed on these this areas.
-However, proposals It is possible to relocate the gas pressure reduction compound and the high pressure gas pipelines to will increase the site" s capacity potential.

-7.207.23 There is a large bore sewer running beneath sites CWIa and CWIc which will constrain the amount of development that can be placed on these areas as maintenance easements must be retained along the length of the pipeline.
+Wider margins will be encouraged on a site-by-site basis to allow leisure, water access and habitat connectivity. - 7.22 Site CW1a contains high pressure gas transmission pipelines and a gas pressure reduction compound.
+These could significantly constrain the amount of development that can be placed on this area.
+However, proposals to relocate the gas pressure reduction compound and the high pressure gas pipelines will increase the site's capacity potential. - 7.23 There is a large bore sewer running beneath sites CW1a and CW1c which will constrain the amount of development that can be placed on these areas as maintenance easements must be retained along the length of the pipeline. - 7.24 Across Site 1a, owing to current and historic uses, contamination is highly likely, or known to be present.
+Development will be expected to deliver a remediation strategy to address any outstanding contamination on site to enable development. - 7.25 The site may contain archaeological deposits which will need to be considered by future development proposals, through an archaeological evaluation. - 7.26 Chelmer Waterside, the adjacent water meadows and the Chelmer and Blackwater Navigation all the way through to Heybridge Basin, have Conservation Area status.
+In addition, there are small parts of the allocated sites that fall within the Green Wedge.
+Development within these areas must ensure land use retains the integrity of the Conservation Area, and the Green Wedge and habitat is protected or enhanced, whilst sustainably utilising the opportunities to deliver City Centre development. - 7.27 Strategic Growth Sites in the Urban Area will collectively need to deliver other forms of local infrastructure required to support growth.
+Financial contributions will be required to meet infrastructure needs generated by new development, including education, health, transport, access and sports/leisure facilities.